Grading Diamonds by IGI

-The International Gemological Institute (IGI) is an organization that deals with the certification of diamonds, colored stones, and other jewelry.
-It is arguably the world’s largest independent gemological laboratory in terms of geographical presence and projects completed.
+The International Gemological Institute (IGI) is in the business of certifying or grading diamonds, colored stones, and other jewelry.
+It is one of the world’s largest independent gemological laboratory in terms of geographical presence and projects completed.

 The institute is based in Antwerp, Belgium, though it has offices in several towns and cities around the world, including New York City, Mumbai, Hong Kong, Tokyo, Tel Aviv, Dubai, Los Angeles, Shanghai, and Bangkok.